iamthequeen/WeatherApp/README.md

--  Wanted to display the weather icon bigger but the icon provided by the api gets pixelated
+-  Wanted to display the weather icon with a bigger size but the icon provided by the API gets pixelated

 -  Didn’t display the measurement label for wind since the column alignment would be off

 ## Inspiration

-The design of this weather was inspired by: https://dribbble.com/shots/14807515-Daily-Weather-Prediction#
+The design of this weather application was inspired by: https://dribbble.com/shots/14807515-Daily-Weather-Prediction#